ndurvasula/OpenKPD/docs/index.md

 A recent innovation, kidney exchange, allows patients to bring an (incompatible) donor to a large pool where they can swap donors with other patients.
 As of 2012–2013, roughly 10% of US kidney transplants occurred through a variety of kidney exchanges.
 Outside of the US, many countries (the UK, the Netherlands, Portugal, Israel, ...) are fielding exchanges.

-## What does this code contain?

-This code

 ## Getting started

 OpenKPD requires only two dependencies to run: Java and CPLEX.
 Any 64-bit installation of [Java](https://www.java.com/en/download/manual.jsp) (JRE or JDK) will work with OpenKPD.
 OpenKPD also requires CPLEX Optimization Studio 12.6.3.
 CPLEX can be downloaded for free through the [IBM Academic Initiative](https://academic.ibm.com/a2mt/email-auth).